asiek728/Reddy_3_2_Back_End-/README.md

 ```
 6. The server will now be running on the port listed in the console - It should be 3000.

-### .env file
-.env file should have the following data:
-PORT
-DB_URL
-SALT
-TEST_SECRET

 # Technologies used
 - HTML